figurenz/microsite-pacific/README.md

 Config.yaml lists the groups of topics (collections) that will be enumerated on the homepage when the grid-topic-cards section is used.
 You'll need to update the list in config.yaml AND update the grid-topic-cards.html include file to ensure they're added.

+If you opt to use the topic grouping folder structure, you'll need to update the grid-topic-cards.html file with the correct group names and the correct folder names.

 Individual topic pages have a 'data' attribute.
 This is used to select the appropriate file name from the image folder for the card display.
 Ensure you have a matching .jpg file in the image list folder to match the data attribute for every topic.
 These are case sensitive.